Deep Down (film)

 Deep Down is a 1994 American erotic thriller film directed by John Travers and starring George Segal, Tanya Roberts, and Chris Young.
 The film combines elements of drama and romance, showing the characters' struggle with internal and external conflicts against the backdrop of the desire for wealth and success.
 The original screenplay was titled Conversations in Public Places and was a finalist in the Academy of Motion Picture Arts and Sciences Nicholl Fellowships in Screenwriting competition.

 Plot

-Andy (Chris Young), comes to California with dreams of becoming a rock musician.
-He rents a room in a modest apartment complex in North Hollywood with a swimming pool, from Craig (Christopher Tabori).
-He soon meets an attractive older woman, Charlotte (Tanya Roberts), who lives with her much older, jealous husband (George Segal).
-Andy and Charlotte have an affair, and in the style of Rear Window, the story unfolds in a sinister whirl of passion, surveillance, and deceit.
+Andy (Chris Young) comes to California with dreams of becoming a rock musician.
+He rents a room in a modest apartment complex in North Hollywood with a swimming pool from Craig (Christopher Tabori).
+Andy soon meets an attractive older woman, Charlotte (Tanya Roberts), who lives with her much older, jealous husband (George Segal).
+Andy and Charlotte have a steamy affair, and in the style of Rear Window, the story unfolds in a sinister whirl of passion, surveillance, and deceit.